CMMC Practice SC.L2-3.13.10 – Key Management: Establish and manage cryptographic keys for cryptography employed in organizational systems.

 Links to Publicly Available Resources

-The organization develops processes and technical mechanisms to protect the cryptographic key’s confidentiality, authenticity and authorized use in accordance to industry standards and regulations.
-Key management systems provide oversight, assurance, and the capability to demonstrate the cryptographic keys are created in a secure manner and protected from loss or misuse throughout their lifecycle, e.g., active, expired, revoked.
+Develop processes and technical mechanisms to protect the cryptographic keys’ confidentiality, authenticity, and authorized use in accordance with industry standards and regulations.
+Key management systems provide oversight, assurance, and the capability to demonstrate the cryptographic keys are created in a secure manner and protected from loss or misuse throughout their lifecycle (e.g., active, expired, revoked).
 For a small number of keys, this can be accomplished with manual procedures and mechanisms.
 As the number of keys and cryptographic units increase, automation and tool support will be required.